microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/5_Project/README.md

 - Web development process
 - Identify page layouts by breaking page into sections

-## Accessiblity
+## Accessibility

-The web was designed to be avilable for everyone regardless of their condition.
+The web was designed to be available for everyone regardless of their condition.
 Not everyone can access the web the same way.
 Depending on the situation, a user could have a permanent, temporary, or conditional disability.
 A user could be accessing the web through various devices, connection speeds, and locations that could affect their experience on the web.
 In some cases, accessibility for all is required by law.
 To provide equal access and opportunity to people with diverse abilities, it is important as developers to keep accessibility in mind when developing applications.
 It is up to you the developer to make the web an accessible place.

 Some tips to get started on building a more accessible web: